pinnaculum/galacteek/galacteek/docs/manual/en/pinning.rst

     :width: 64
     :height: 64

-Within a browsing tab, you can manually pin a page with the **PIN** combobox, which allows single or recursive pinning.
+Within a browsing tab, you can manually pin a page with the **PIN** tool button at the far right, which allows single or recursive pinning.
 You will get a system tray notification when the pinning is complete.

 Automatic pinning
 -----------------